osmond-lab/eeb314/docs/lectures/lecture-05.md

-We see that when $R>1$ we get population growth and when $R<1$ we get population decline.
-When $R=1$ the population size remains constant.
+From this we can deduce that when $R>1$ the population grows, when $R<1$ the population declines, and when $R=1$ the population size remains constant.

 ### Logistic growth model

-In the discrete logistic growth model, there are two parameters, the intrinsic growth rate, $r$, and the carrying capacity, $K$.
-The behaviour doesn’t change much with different values of $K$ but it is *extremely* sensitive to the value of $r$, as you may remember from last week’s lab.
+In the discrete logistic growth model there are two parameters, the intrinsic growth rate, $r$, and the carrying capacity, $K$.
+The behaviour doesn’t change much with different values of $K$ but it is *extremely* sensitive to the value of $r$, as you may remember from Lab 2.

 <pre data-executable="true" data-language="python">